sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-03-primer-chapter7.md

             Bar c;                  // error; normal data members must have complete type }
         ```
+        + in particular, they can have the same type as the class type of which it is a member
-        + they can be used as the default argument of the methods
+    * they can be used as the default argument of the methods
         ```c++
         class Bar {
         public: